 Displacement and Regional Transportation Planning This project will examine the relationship between transit-oriented development and displacement and the impacts of displacement on travel behavior in California.
-The project will partner with two MPOs to advance their modeling efforts to better assess the potential for displacement in their Regional Transportation Plan/Sustainable Communities Strategy, and will assess potential solutions aimed at minimizing displacement impacts.
-More information can be found in the 2013/2014 Annual Research Plan.
+Partnering with SCAG and MTC/ABAG, this project will advance modeling efforts to better assess the potential for displacement in their Regional Transportation Plan/Sustainable Communities Strategy, and will assess potential solutions aimed at minimizing displacement impacts.

 Check out ARB's list of all active and completed research projects related to land use and transportation planning.

 Policy Review Papers: A series of literature reviews evaluating the impact of key land use and transportation strategies on greenhouse gas emission reduction policies for automobiles and light trucks.

 Health Impacts of Traffic: An overview of ARB research on the health impacts of traffic on major roadways.

 Reducing Traffic Pollution Exposure: A review of the status of research on potential mitigations to reduce exposure to nearby traffic pollution